23 Best Italian desserts in Italy To Go For

 Biscotti or cantuccini are traditional Italian almond biscuits originating from the city of Prato in Tuscany Italy.

 Original Prato cantuccini are called biscotti di Prato.
-These oblong-shaped crispy cookies are traditionally consumed with sweet dessert wine, aka Italian Vin Santo.
+These oblong-shaped, crispy cookies are traditionally consumed with sweet dessert wine, aka Italian Vin Santo.

 If you are taking a trip to Tuscany, Tuscany biscotti or biscotti di Prato are a must-try Italian dessert.
+Read more about biscotti in my Guide to Traditional Tuscan Food.

 8. CROSTATA – Famous Italian pie